 In the internal models approach, the stressed VaR and VaR models are used.
-These models are applied to operations in the Trading Book and Banking Book.
-For the Trading Book, the risk factors considered are: interest rates, inflation rates, exchange rates, stocks and commodities.
-For the Banking Book, exchange rates and commodities are considered.
+These models are applied to operations in the Trading Book with the following risk factors: interest rates, inflation rates, exchange rates, stocks and commodities.
 The VaR and stressed VaR models are used in the companies of the Prudential Conglomerate that are presented in the following table: